PetarDimitrov91/PetarDimitrov91/README.md

 ## Hi there, I'm Petar 👋

-### I am on the way to become a Full Stack Web Developer!
+### I am on the way to become a Java Full-Stack Web Developer!

 - 🔭 I’m currently working on my Portfolio.
 - 🌱 I’m currently learning JavaScript Back-End development.